zyphlar/influxdb.org/source/docs/v0.8/introduction/installation.md

 This is enabled by default.
 You can opt-out of this by editing the config file and setting `reporting-disabled = true`.
 However, we'd be very grateful if you keep it enabled.

+## File Limits

+InfluxDB can potentially have many open files.
+You will need to up the open file limits on your box.
+Pretend like we made it past 1999 and computers can actually handle more than 256 open files, and set the open file limit to `unlimited`.
+Basho has a nice [writeup on setting the open file limits](http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/).

+Replace the `riak` user with `influxdb` and you should be good to go.

 ## OS X

 Installation on OS X 10.6 and higher is supported through [Homebrew](http://brew.sh/).